ansible/ansible/docs/docsite/rst/become.rst

 can be returned and what they mean:

-* ``Medium``: Ansible failed to get an elevated token and ran under a limited token, only a subset of the privileges assigned to user are available during the module execution and the user does not have administrative rights.
+* ``Medium``: Ansible failed to get an elevated token and ran under a limited token.
+Only a subset of the privileges assigned to user are available during the module execution and the user does not have administrative rights.

 * ``High``: An elevated token was used and all the privileges assigned to the